 Though I live just outside Philadelphia now, I was born in Greensboro, North Carolina, the youngest child of a textile executive and nurse-turned-architect.
 My mother is Canadian and my father was born in D.C. so my older brother and sister and I were the first people in our family to have southern accents.
-The three of us enjoyed a pretty normal childhood, enjoying Greensboro’s great public schools (go Whirlies!), putting on skits, playing tennis and Boggle, watching Time Bandits, and hugging our golden retriever to death (not literally, but close).
+The three of us enjoyed a pretty normal childhood, enjoying Greensboro’s great public schools (go Whirlies!), putting on skits, playing ping pong and Bingo at the now defunct Bur-Mill Club, and hugging our golden retriever to death (not literally, but close).

 After high school, I found myself at the University of Delaware majoring in History and Journalism, intending to become the world’s most fabulous and fashionable museum curator.
 But instead of to the Smithsonian, life delivered me into the vague and all-encompassing field of “public relations,” a career I would have for more than fifteen years (and still do, though now for only one beloved client).
 PR has no easy or exact definition but let me try: For many years, I helped other people explain their businesses, announce mergers, get elected, sell product, influence public opinion and minimize/avoid/redefine catastrophe, while enjoying many a free catered buffet, corporate junket and brainstorming-session-turned-happy-hour.